lupyuen/nuttx-star64/README.md

 # Analyse the Stack Dump

+_In the previous section, we saw the Scheme App crashing on NuttX QEMU..._

-_What are the Function Calls in the Scheme App leading to the crash?_
+_What are the Function Calls leading to the crash?_

 Let's construct the Stack Backtrace.
 We search for other Code Addresses in the Stack Dump above...